Marlamin/BLPSharp/README.md

-SereniaBLPLib
+BLPSharp (formerly known as SereniaBLPLib)
 =============
 Library for decoding BLP images.
 Uses TinyBCSharp for texture decompression.

-Initially created by Xalcon & later maintained by hazzik & tomrus88.
+Initially created under the name of SereniaBLPLib by Xalcon & later maintained by hazzik & tomrus88.

 ## Notes
 Due to not relying on any specific image library anymore, support for BLPs containing JPEG-encoded data was removed and will throw a NYI exception.
 If someone wants to add this back without relying on a specific image library, feel free to open a PR.